 Matthew Trujillo (415-352-3633 firstname.lastname@example.org) earned his Bachelor of Arts degree in Community Studies, with a concentration in Global Political Economy, from the University of California, Santa Cruz, where his research included an assessment study of a statewide economic and community restructuring program for the Hawaii Small Business Development Center.
 He earned his Master of Environmental Science and Management degree, with a specialization in Corporation Environmental Management, an emphasis in Eco-Entrepreneurship and a certificate in Management Practice from the Bren School of ES & M and the Technology Management Program at the University of California, Santa Barbara.
 There, his research focused on a feasibility study of the potential green business opportunities in linking crowd-funding with energy efficiency building projects targeted at municipal and state governments, universities and colleges, K-12 schools and hospitals.
 After graduating from Bren, he stayed on as a research assistant gathering curating data on greenhouse gas emissions that result from the recycling and reclamation of bulky and hazardous household items as part of a life-cycle assessment study for the California Department of Resources Recycling and Recovery.
 Prior to joining BCDC, he spent nearly four years working for a private environmental services firm in the Bay Area doing compliance assessment and monitoring of forest-products companies based in North America, Europe and North Africa on behalf of international NGOs, such as the Forest Stewardship Council, the Programme for the Endorsement of Forest Certification and the Sustainable Biomass Partnership.

-The Sediment Program Manager (Coastal Program Analyst III) supervises the day-to-day operations of the Commission’s staff who are carrying out the Long Term Management Strategy program and participating in the Dredged Material Management Office.
+The Sediment Program Manager (Coastal Program Analyst III) supervises the day-to-day operations of the Commission’s staff on the Sediment Management Team.
+This work includes implementing the Long Term Management Strategy, the Dredged Material Management Office, sand mining, flood protection and other sediment related issues.

-The two Sediment Program Analysts (Coastal Program Analyst I/II) conducts research on upland disposal and reuse issues, plans and documents projects that demonstrate the reuse of dredged material, participates in the Long Term Management Strategy program, participates in the Dredged Material Management Office, processes permits involving dredging and disposal, coordinates with other agencies and the public on dredging issues, and prepares reports and recommendations to the Commission, other agencies and the public.
+The two Sediment Program Analysts (Coastal Program Analyst I/II) conduct research on upland disposal and reuse issues, plan and document projects that demonstrate the reuse of dredged material, participate in the Long Term Management Strategy program, participates in the Dredged Material Management Office, process permits involving dredging and disposal, coordinate with other agencies and the public on dredging issues, and prepare reports and recommendations to the Commission, other agencies and the public.

 Pascale Soumoy (415-352-3669 firstname.lastname@example.org) received a Bachelor of Arts degree in international commerce and French from the California State University, Chico and a Master in Community and Regional Planning from the University of Oregon.
 Prior to joining BCDC in 2011 she was a planner with the Golden Gate Bridge, Highway & Transportation District focusing on facility improvement and public involvement and is a former intern with California Coastal Commission mapping unit.
 She also volunteers for a disadvantaged children's art program and rides endurance horses on west Marin trails.